paulscherrerinstitute/wica-http/README.md

    1. [Optional]: Set up the EPICS Channel-Access environment variables

       These should be setup to to communicate with the process veriables on the backend IOC's that you want to make accessible.
-See the section below for the supported variables and their default values.
+See the section [below](#epics-channel-access-environment-variables) for a list of supported variables and their default values.

       Examples:
       ```